mulka/ploverwiki/Dictionary-Format.md

 - `{*-|}`

 The last stroke word will have a capitalized first letter.
 This is useful in case you realize that a word should be capitalized after you've written it.
-It can also be used in a stroke, like in `{*-|}{^ville}`, which would capitalize the last word and attach to it, which would be useful for town names on the fly, like `Catville`.
+It can also be used in a stroke, like in `{*-|}{^ville}`.
+This would capitalize the last word and attach to it.
+This would be useful for town names on the fly, such as `Catville`.

 **Suggested stroke:** `KA*PD`